On Human Rights Day we asked: What does the right to housing mean to you?

 People with disabilities across the country struggle to find and maintain housing that is accessible.
 A rights-based approach to housing for people with disabilities would mean that the Accessibility for Ontarians with Disabilities Act (AODA) and federal and provincial building codes would require that new residential housing meet high minimum accessibility standards, with developers mandated to build units meeting those standards.
 It would mean that municipally funded housing plans like Toronto’s HousingTO meet similar standards, and prioritize supportive housing options that service people with disabilities.
 This would be a game changer for the 22 per cent of Canadians who live with disabilities.

-Wendy Porch (Executive Director) and David Meyers (Senior Manager)
+David Meyers (Senior Manager)

 Centre for Independent Living in Toronto

 7. Thoughtful implementation of a rights-based approach to housing

 Homelessness, child rights, and child welfare advocate, and founding member, Ontario Children’s Advocacy Coalition

 My work revolves around advocating for better outcomes and engagement for young people as well as how a human rights framework can be implemented through Canada’s National Housing Strategy Act.
 Part of a rights-based framework includes how lived experts are meaningfully engaged and compensated.
 Engagement must go beyond advising; it must include lived experts at all levels of development, implementation, and evaluation.
 Furthermore, an emphasis on preventative programs and policies is important – this can mitigate the prevalence of persons entering the pipeline into homelessness from feeder systems such as the child welfare and criminal justice systems.
 The sustainability of promising practices, outcomes, and a functioning strategy will require a commitment from all levels of government, as well as partnerships across systems and sectors.
 A human rights-based strategy should also be a trauma informed one.

 8. Public spaces for people to come together and talk about their housing issues